Information and Links

 What is the most likely source of transmission of COVID-19?

-COVID-19 spreads in tiny droplets released from the nose and mouth of an infected person as they cough,
+COVID-19 spreads in tiny droplets released from the nose and mouth of an infected person as they cough, or simply speak.

 A single cough can produce up to 3,000 droplets.
 These droplets can stay airborne for hours.